What is Employment Tribunal Insurance?

 Yes.
 With average pay outs of tens of thousands of pounds, it’s worth being prepared by getting employment tribunal insurance.
 However, it’s crucial that you have the right level of cover and aren’t paying out unnecessarily.
 At The HR Dept we offer expert advice so you are properly protected without wasting money.

 Our ex-employee's lawyers have asked us for a lot of extra information.
 Do we have to provide it?

 Both parties are allowed to ask for as much information as they feel is necessary, and if one party fails to comply, the other side orders the disclosure.
 However, if you feel the information is not relevant and don’t wish to provide it, you can write to the tribunal and explain why.

 How long do employers have to respond to a claim?

-Employers must respond to a claim within 28 days of receiving it.
-If you wish to have more time to respond you can request it from the tribunal, however you should make sure you do this before the 28 day period is up.
-If you do not respond or are late, the tribunal may make a decision awarding a claim settlement against you without a hearing.
+Employers must respond to a claim within 28 days of being issued If you wish to have more time to respond you can request it from the tribunal, however you should make sure you do this before the 28 day period is up.
+If you do not respond or are late, the tribunal may make a decision without a hearing.

 What happens if you lose at an employment tribunal?

 If you lose you could be ordered by the tribunal to pay the employee compensation, damages, or loss of earnings, and/or pay their costs or expenses.
 You may also be ordered to reinstate the claimant into their previous role.
 The tribunal will tell you how much to pay and how.
 If you do not follow the order you may be brought to court for enforcement action to be taken.
 The HR Dept can support you through this process and our Advice Line insurance covers these awards if you have followed our advice.

 What happens if you win at an employment tribunal?